 On the other hand, a power meter used with a dumb trainer provides a worse indoor riding experience.

 The dumb trainers can’t adjust the resistance.
-They also don’t have the ERG mode feature ideal for interval and structured training.
+They also lack the ERG mode feature, which is ideal for interval and structured training.

 Furthermore, one-sided power meters estimate your overall power (usually based on your left leg).
-If you train one-leg drills and pedal with your right leg, the app will show you zero power.
+The app will show you zero power if you train one-leg drills and pedal with your right leg.

-Smart trainers allow us to train indoors during bad weather or all year-round.
-This type of training is time-efficient, and your intervals won’t be interrupted by traffic.
+Smart trainers allow us to train indoors during bad weather or all year round.
+This type of training is time-efficient, and traffic won’t interrupt your intervals.

 Interactive smart trainers add a whole new dimension to indoor training.
 Thanks to indoor cycling apps that can adjust the resistance, indoor training is more engaging than training on a dumb trainer.